code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-07-spring-ws-mutual-authentication-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-Although setting up HTTPs using Spring WS is not extensively covered in the reference documentation, it can be done quite easily using configuration and some support classes.
+In this tutorial, we covered setting up mutual certificate authentication using Spring WS and Spring Boot.

-If you found this tutorial helpful or if you run into some problems let me know in the comments section below.
+Drop a line below if you encounter some problems or just to say thanks.